Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.config.md

 You could pass a custom function to aka.config to validate your config.
 The minimum requirement for a validation function is simple.
 It takes in the config data as Lua table, and returns `true` if everything is good.

-For example, if you have `aka.MyMacro/numbers.json` and you want to make sure it contains an table (array) of numbers, you can do:
+For example, if you have `aka.MyMacro/numbers.json` and you want to make sure it contains a table (array) of numbers, you can do:
 ```lua
 config = require("aka.config")
 config_validate = function(config_data) -- You could also write it as `function config_validate(config_data)` if you are more familiar with that